jesushilarioh/require-math/README.md

 # require-math
 require-math is a project I've embarked upon while learning how to use the require in Node.js; Specifically, using the require keyword to require files within a project to use their functions by way of module exports.
-This repository has become has been published to npm.
+This repository has been published to npm.
 ## Install
 ```
 npm install require-math